Cloak & Dagger season 2

-The second and final season of the American cable television series Cloak & Dagger, based on the Marvel Comics characters of the same name, sees Tandy Bowen (Dagger) and Tyrone Johnson (Cloak) use their superpowers together.
+The second and final season of the American cable television series Cloak & Dagger, based on the Marvel Comics characters of the same name, sees Tandy Bowen (Dagger) and Tyrone "Ty" Johnson (Cloak) use their superpowers together.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
 The season is produced by ABC Signature Studios, Marvel Television, and Wandering Rocks Productions, with Pokaski serving as showrunner.

 Olivia Holt and Aubrey Joseph star as Bowen and Johnson, with Gloria Reuben, Andrea Roth, J. D. Evermore, and Emma Lahana also starring.
 In July 2018, the series was renewed for a second season, with filming beginning that October.

 The season premiered on April 4, 2019, and concluded on May 30 on Freeform.
 Freeform canceled the series on October 24, 2019.